-The AOD policy brochures are published and distributed to employees and students.
-This brochure includes the AOD policy, describes legal sanctions and health risks associated with substance abuse, and lists College and community resources to assist students and employees with substance abuse problems.
+The AMHCOD policy brochures are published and distributed to employees and students.
+This brochure includes the AMHCOD policy, describes legal sanctions and health risks associated with substance abuse, and lists College and community resources to assist students and employees with substance abuse problems.

-Drug and alcohol awareness workshops are held on campus for all to attend.
+Drug, alcohol, marijuana, hashish, and cannabis items awareness workshops are held on campus for all to attend.

-\This administrative procedure is currently being revised to reflect recently enacted New Jersey legislation.
+This administrative procedure is currently being revised to reflect recently enacted New Jersey legislation.

-Illicit Drugs, Medical Marijuana, and Alcohol on Campus
+Illicit Drugs, Medical Marijuana, Hashish, Cannabis Items, and Alcohol on Campus